Dreams of Death

 Jem moved forward and unlocked the gate.
 His keys jangled loudly against the metal, jarring Ella's already frayed nerves.
 That steel gate was the only thing that separated her from them and now, as they stepped in, she realized how truly helpless she was.
 Daniel regarded her thoughtfully, his eyes raking up and down her body.

-"I'm not telling you shit."
+"I'm not telling you anything."
 She spat thinking of Gabriel.
 Daniel's hand collided with her cheek rocking her head to the right painfully.
 A faint cry escaped her lips.

 "The next time I'm using a fist."
 He taunted and she cringed at the thought.
 Hadn't he used a fist the first time?